jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 * `vector2 pos` — the position where the element will be drawn.
 See notes on the offsets above to learn how the position works with various offsets.
 Note that the graphic's offsets set via SLADE are ignored and do not affect its placement.

-* `int flags` — a bit field for flags, such as DI_SCREEN* and DI_ITEM* flags.
+* `int flags` — a bit field for flags, such as `DI_SCREEN*` and `DI_ITEM*` flags.

 * `double alpha` — the translucency of the element, from 0.0 to 1.0.

-* `vector2 box` — allows defining a fixed area within which the element is drawn.
-This can be used to crop images, for example: e.g. if you use a 48x32 image but define the box argument as `(12, 12)`, the image will be cropped to a 12x12 square.
-The default value is `(-1, -1)`, which means the box's size will be equal to the size of the element.
+* `vector2 box` — allows defining a fixed-size area, and if the image's pixel dimensions are higher than it, it'll be automatically scaled to fit within that box.
+For example, if you use a 48x32 image but define the box argument as `(12, 12)`, the image will be scaled to fit 12x12 square (while still keeping its original aspect ratio).
+The default value is `(-1, -1)`, which means the box's size will be equal to the size of the image.

 * `vector2 scale` — the individual scale of the element (independent from the general HUD scale); works pretty much like, for example, actor scale.
 Note, this is relative scale, e.g. at `(2, 2)` the element will appear x2 larger than it normally would.